ema-marconato/ml_lab/README.md

 ```

 ## Reinforcement Learning
 The notebook can be run directly from Google Colab.
-However, if you want to run it locally, make sure to install the Gymnasium dependency:
+However, if you want to run it locally, make sure to install the Gymnasium dependency and tqdm:
 ```
 pip install gymnasium
+pip install tqdm
 ```